kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 If a Node re-registers itself, the controllers also would again add the `OnInitialization` as well as the `Always` taints because the tracking annotation does not exist.

-**Note:** If a bootstrap provider supports the `node.cluster.x-k8s.io/uninitialized` taint as documented in [Contract rules for BootstrapConfig](https://cluster-api.sigs.k8s.io/developer/providers/contracts/bootstrap-config#taint-nodes-at-creation), this taint ensures that no workload will be scheduled until the node was initialized, unless the workload defines proper tolerations.
+**Note:** If a bootstrap provider supports the `node.cluster.x-k8s.io/uninitialized` taint as documented in [Contract rules for BootstrapConfig](https://cluster-api.sigs.k8s.io/developer/providers/contracts/bootstrap-config#taint-nodes-at-creation), the implementation ensures that all `OnInitialization` taints are applied at the same time as the `node.cluster.x-k8s.io/uninitialized` is getting removed.
+This prevents that workload without proper tolerations could be scheduled to the node in the time between node creation and Cluster API adding the `OnInitialization` taints.

 **Note 2:** A taint added by a bootstrap provider (e.g. CABPK) will be treated as a taint added by any other actor and will not get special handling.
 Especially for an `Always` taint this means the machine controller would adopt the taint and start tracking it.